Lance-Corporal Jesse Birkinshaw, M.M., S/20450, Royal Highlanders (Black Watch), 8th Battalion

 Above: Black Watch soldiers in August 1918, distributing packs amongst the men after battle near woods at Rheims, France.

 Jesse Birkinshaw's army service record has not survived, but he was awarded the British and Victory medals, but not the 1914-15 Star, indicating that he did not serve overseas before the 31st December 1915.
-There is no
+There is no entry on the Commonwealth War Graves Commission website, presumably because his death occurred after WW1 in 1920.

 1. "Ossett Observer", 27th November 1920